Liverpool School of Tropical Medicine: Organisation and administration

 The school's traditional emblem depicts a Viking longboat under sail and was designed by the famed Glaswegian designer Herbert MacNair.
-The elements of the emblem all have meaning.

 The Viking longboat depicted in the emblem is a reference to Liverpool's maritime heritage and the school's location in Northern England, an area with significant historical links to Scandinavia that was subject to Viking invasion and the Danelaw throughout the tenth century.
 The fact that the ship is depicted under sail refers to 'journeys to unknown destinations', a reflection on the school's mission to research and treat tropical diseases.
 Similarly, the rising sun placed directly behind the ship indicates the beginning of the journey and pays respect to its auspicious motives.
 Finally, the eye depicted on the ship's sail pays homage to ancient deities connected with healing, particularly in Greek mythology.

 The school's current logo is derived from its traditional emblem and depicts a stylised red-maroon sail.